kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 ###### Will enabling / using this feature result in any new API calls?

-A potential increase in PATCH requests to Node objects for condition updates.
+Yes.
+1. The readiness gate controller will make PATCH requests to remove taints from Node objects.
+2. The controller will make a second PATCH request to add an annotation to the Node object after the taint is removed.
+3. Node-local agents (like Kubelet or NPD) will make PATCH requests to update condition statuses on the Node object.
 This is the primary scalability concern.

 ###### Will enabling / using this feature result in introducing new API types?

-Enabling this feature will introduce a new API field `readinessGates` in the node spec.
-Cluster autoscalers can directly pay attention to the existing `.status.conditions` on nodes to monitor the readiness gates.
+No, not for the Alpha implementation.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?